 How is it diagnosed?

 No single test can diagnose dyslexia.
 A doctor or school professional will ask you and your child's teachers what signs of dyslexia you've noticed.
-Reading and other tests may help look at your child's learning style, language and problem-solving skills, and intelligence quotient (IQ).
-This can help check for dyslexia or other problems.
+Reading and other tests may help look at your child's learning style and their language and problem-solving skills.
+This can help check for dyslexia.